baratgabor/GridOS/README.md

         ));

         _displayElement.AddChild(new DisplayElement("This can be any information"));
-        // Save refence if you want to modify it later _myDisplayCommand = new DisplayCommand("Do something", DoSomething);
+        // Save reference if you want to modify it later _myDisplayCommand = new DisplayCommand("Do something", DoSomething);
         _displayElement.AddChild(_myDisplayCommand);
     }